Quickstart

 .

-Because legal documents can often be quite long, the classifier will automatically break them up into chunks for you.
-Typically, these chunks will correspond to individual clauses in the document.
+Because legal documents can often be quite long, the classifier will automatically break them up into chunks for you (though you can disable this by setting the chunking_options

 Chunks are stored in the classification.chunks